 After the Event:

 Structure impactful posts on LinkedIn or Facebook after the event to highlight important takeaways and learnings.
 Include Instagram or Facebook reels or YouTube shorts to help share the fun and interesting stories of your event, and use your industry hashtags to help your content reach a wider audience.
 Be sure to tag attendees so they can share your posts with their friends, colleagues and families.
 Do not forget to keep your supporters and attendees informed about future events.
 Finally, make sure to send a survey to your supporters, sponsors and attendees for their feedback.
-This will especially be useful when organising a future event.
-These reviews and suggestions can help you understand what to change or double down on the next time.
+This “promote virtual events by social media” guide will especially be useful while organizing a future event.
+Furthermore, these reviews and suggestions can help you understand what to change while hosting events the next time.